COR1999/covid_case/readme.md

 ## Testing
 #### Styling
-1. Check that all success buttons are styled the same.
+1. Check that all buttons are styled the same.
 2. I checked my css file to make sure that I removed use of px and replaced it with REM. :heavy_check_mark:
 3. I check all html files for inline styling to see if I could move this styling into a bootstrap class. :heavy_check_mark:
 4. I check that there was consistent use of buttons across the site.
 I navigated to each page to see if I was using the correct button classes on each page. :heavy_check_mark:
 5. I checked each page for a consistent  color scheme. :heavy_check_mark:

 #### Navbar
 1. Check that all the links are working correctly. :heavy_check_mark:
 2. Check that the navbar collapses into hamburger menu on mobile. :heavy_check_mark: